Petra Berger: De Hoogste Tijd

 For the theater performance 'Quest for Happiness' pianist/composer Edwin Schimscheimer wrote the song 'De Hoogste tijd'.
 It was Petra's first single in Dutch to be released.

 Passione

 In 2019 was the release of the album Passione, sung entirely in Italian.
-The album includes pieces by composers Ennio Morricone, Tomaso Albinoni and Gaetano Donizetti.
-The album was realized through crowdfunding and is produced by Joost van den Broek.
-Linked to this, the theater tour Passione Italiana will start in 2019.
-Petra works together with the Italian singer Alessandro Neri.
-Together with him she releases the duet single "Notte a Venezia".
+The album includes pieces by composers Ennio Morricone, Tomaso Albinoni, and Gaetano Donizetti.
+The album was financed by crowdfunding and was produced by Joost van den Broek.
+Linked to this, the theater tour Passione Italiana started in 2019.
+Petra worked with the Italian singer Alessandro Neri.
+Together with him she released the duet single "Notte a Venezia".

-"In perfetta Armonia" is the duet single Petra Berger recorded with her daughter Babette Englebert.
+"In perfetta Armonia" is a duet single Petra Berger recorded with her daughter, Babette Englebert.